Dick Campbell (footballer, born 1953): Cowdenbeath

 Campbell's first managerial experience was a short spell at the helm of Cowdenbeath in 1987, after which he returned to coaching at Brechin City.

 Dunfermline Athletic

 He moved to Dunfermline Athletic to become Bert Paton's assistant.
-Paton and Campbell guided Dunfermline to promotion in the 1995–96 Scottish First Division season, and also achieved their highest league position, finishing fifth in the 1996–97 Scottish Premier Division season.
+Paton and Campbell guided Dunfermline to promotion in the 1995–96 Scottish First Division season, and also achieved their highest league position in the new format, (pars had previously finished 3rd in the top league) finishing fifth in the 1996–97 Scottish Premier Division season.
 Paton and Campbell's team were known for their adventurous attacking style of play.
 They were also praised for their handling of the club during the time of legendary captain Norrie McCathie's tragic death.
 When Paton resigned in early 1999, Campbell was given temporary control of the team.
-After a 3-month probationary period, Campbell was made permanent manager at East End Park.
+After a three-month probationary period, Campbell was made permanent manager at East End Park.
 However, he left before the end of the year, despite Dunfermline sitting top of the First Division; the club was taken over by new owners who decided Campbell wasn't their man.